connexcs/docs/docs/anycast-loadbalancer/anycast-loadbalancer.md

 # Getting Started

-The ConnexCS Anycast Loadbalancer the next next generation solution for Edge SIP.
+The ConnexCS Anycast Loadbalancer is the next generation solution for Edge SIP.

 ## Technical Specification